What is Operation Nighthawk Landing?

-The F-117 Nighthawk was developed in response to the urgent national need for a fighter jet that could operate a mission undetected by the enemy.
+The F-117 Nighthawk was developed in response to the urgent national need for a jet fighter that could operate completely undetected by the enemy.
 In true Skunk Works fashion, it was developed rapidly and in complete secrecy.

-Though far from the traditional, sleek aircraft designs preferred by Skunk Works founder Kelly Johnson, the F-117’s unique design is what enabled it to reflect radar waves.
-The angular panels bolstered by an external coating of radar-absorbent material allowed the aircraft to be nearly invisible.
+Though far from the traditional, sleek aircraft designs preferred by Skunk Works founder Kelly Johnson, the F-117’s unique design enabled it to reflect radar waves.
+With its angular panels bolstered by an external coating of radar-absorbent material, the aircraft was nearly invisible to radar.

-In the summer of 1975, the Defense Advanced Research Projects Agency’s (DARPA) held a “pole-off” competition at which the Skunk Work’s design demonstrated unmatched low observability and won Lockheed Martin Skunk Works the contract for Have Blue, the stealth demonstrator that led to the F-117 Nighthawk.
+In the summer of 1975, the Defense Advanced Research Projects Agency (DARPA) held a “pole-off” competition.
+Skunk Work’s design demonstrated unmatched low observability and won Lockheed Martin Skunk Works the contract for Have Blue, the stealth demonstrator that led to the F-117 Nighthawk.

 DARPA awarded Skunk Works with the contract for the Nighthawk less than a year after Have Blue’s successful first flight in 1977, and a legendary partnership between the Skunk Works team and the U.S. Air Force quickly made F-117 production a reality.
 The first flight took place in 1981 just 31 months after the contract award, and deliveries began the following year.